 The Capstone Project represents one of the most significant elements of the Health Care Informatics (HCI) and Nursing Informatics (NI) curriculum.
 The project integrates all facets of the learning experience and provides the student an opportunity to demonstrate the ability to apply the tools and knowledge acquired during the program to an actual problem encountered in the health care environment.
-The Capstone project is proposed by the Student and is conducted in collaboration with an agency or may be an independent project/proposal.
-The HCI/NI student will meet with an assigned faculty mentor/advisor who will guide the student in the topic section and construction of the proposal.
-The student is free to focus on an area of career interest or a specific project identified during a residency experience.
+The Capstone project is proposed by the student and is conducted in collaboration with an agency or may also be an independent or theoretical project/proposal.
+The HCI/NI student will meet with an assigned faculty member/advisor who will guide the student in the topic section and construction of the proposal.
+The student is free to focus on an area of career interest or a specific project identified during a practicum experience.
+Details surrounding the Capstone and ePortfolio requirement are located Specific details surrounding HCI Capstone and ePortfolio Requirements are available here.